 Boxers do not do well with negative reinforcement or frustrating corrections, which can also be tough to avoid for someone who’s never trained a dog.

 If you feel like you can handle raising a boxer, you will experience loyalty, friendship, and lots of love from your furry friend.
-Read more here.
+You can also learn about other breeds here.